-Below is a summary of the results of our executive compensation program for 2021:
+Below is a summary of the results of our executive compensation program for 2022:

-- Modest Base Salary Increases.
-Our named executive officers received modest base salary increases for 2021, with Mr. Suen's base salary increase representing a 3.75% increase over his 2020 base salary.
-Mr. Lyle did not receive a base salary increase in 2021.
-Mr. Sbahi was appointed to Senior Vice President, Global Product and Marketing in February 2021 and received a 7.6% increase in base salary, at the time of his promotion - Annual Bonus Payouts Tied to Performance, Resulting in Below Target Payouts.
-Our named executive officers' target bonuses for 2021 remained generally unchanged from the target bonus levels in place during 2020 and were based on three metrics: revenue, adjusted EBITDA and key strategic objectives, as further described below.
-The annual bonuses for the named executive officers in 2021 were earned at 37.5% of target.

-- Equity Incentives.
-In 2021, our named executive officers received annual equity awards in both stock options and RSUs, consistent with prior practice.
-Each of these types of awards vest over four years, providing a long-term retention and incentive tool for our named executive officers. - o Stock options are an important vehicle for tying executive pay to performance, because they deliver future value only if the value of our common stock increases above the exercise price.
-As a result, they provide strong incentives for our named executive officers to increase the value of our common stock over the long term, and they tightly align the interests of our executives with those of our stockholders. - o RSU awards are granted because they are less dilutive to our stockholders, as fewer shares of our common stock are granted to achieve an equivalent value relative to stock options, and because RSU awards are an effective retention tool that maintain value even in cases where the share price is trading lower than the initial grant price.

-Key Executive Compensation Changes for 2022

-For 2022 our Compensation Committee has implemented certain changes to our executive compensation program to further align the interests of our named executive officers with our stockholders and to further tie target total compensation for our named executive officers to long-term company performance.

 - No Cash Compensation Adjustments.
-For 2022 the base salaries and target bonuses of our named executive officers remain unchanged from 2021 levels. - Weighting of Financial Annual Bonus Objectives Increased.
-For 2022 financial objectives will constitute 80% of the total annual bonus opportunity for our named executive officers, with revenue performance weighted at 25% of the total bonus opportunity and adjusted EBITDA weighted at 55% of the total bonus opportunity.
-Key strategic objectives will make up the remaining 20% of the annual bonus opportunity. - Addition of Performance Stock Units to Executive Long-Term Incentive Award Program.
-In 2022, in an effort to increase the long-term focus, we implemented a performance-based RSU, or PSU, program for our executive equity awards.
-In 2022, excluding Mr. Lyle, we granted approximately 40.3% of our executives' annual equity awards in the form of PSU awards to further align our equity program with market practices and stockholder expectations.
-Mr. Lyle's equity grants are excluded from this calculation as he was not granted PSUs due to his separation from the Company.
-The performance goals for the PSU awards are based on both stock price appreciation and revenue objectives.
+For 2022, the base salaries and target bonuses of our named executive officers remain unchanged from 2021 levels, with the exception of Mr. Sbahi, whose base salary was increased in connection with his promotion to the position of Chief Revenue Officer. - Annual Bonus Payouts Tied to Performance, Resulting in Below Target Payouts; Paid in Shares.
+For 2022, the financial objectives constituted 80% of the total annual bonus opportunity for our named executive officers, with revenue performance weighted at 55% of the total bonus opportunity and adjusted EBITDA weighted at 25% of the total bonus opportunity.
+Key strategic objectives made up the remaining 20% of the annual bonus opportunity.
+The annual bonuses for the named executive officers in 2022 were earned at 76% of target.
+The named executive officers' 2022 annual bonuses were paid in the form of fully-vested shares, which awards were granted on March 15, 2023. - Equity Incentives.
+In 2022, our named executive officers received annual equity awards in the form of stock options, RSUs and performance stock units (or "PSUs").
+Each of these types of awards vest over four years, providing a long-term retention and incentive tool for our named executive officers. - Stock options are an important vehicle for tying executive pay to performance, because they deliver future value only if the value of our common stock increases above the exercise price.

+As a result, they provide strong incentives for our named executive officers to increase the value of our common stock over the long term, and they tightly align the interests of our executives with those of our stockholders.

+- RSU awards are granted because they are less dilutive to our stockholders, as fewer shares of our common stock are granted to achieve an equivalent value relative to stock options, and because RSU awards are an effective retention tool that maintain value even in cases where the share price is trading lower than the initial grant price. - In 2022, in an effort to increase the long-term focus, we implemented a PSU program for our executive equity awards.
+In 2022, we granted approximately 40.3% of our named executive officers' annual equity awards in the form of PSU awards to further align our equity program with market practices and stockholder expectations.
+Mr. Elbaz also received PSUs as part of his new hire equity award package, with the PSUs (assuming "target" performance) representing approximately 15% of his new hire equity awards (excluding his sign-on bonus which was paid in the form of fully vested shares of our common stock)The performance goals for the PSU awards are based on both stock price appreciation and revenue objectives.